Colorado Expungement | Colorado Clean Slate Law

 Key Takeaways

-- The Colorado Clean Slate Act, which goes into effect in 2024, seals records of arrests that did not result in a conviction as well as some older criminal convictions and civil judgments.
+- The Colorado Clean Slate Act is a fully implemented system that automatically seals records of arrests that did not result in a conviction, as well as many older criminal convictions and civil judgments.

 Colorado Clean Slate Act